rafaelsetragni/awesome_notifications/README.md

 To show any images on notification, at any place, you need to include the respective source prefix before the path.

-Images can be defined using 4 prefix types:
+Layouts can be defined using 4 prefix types:

 - Default: The default layout.
 Also is the layout used in case of any failure found on other ones
 - BigPicture: Is the layout that shows a big picture and/or a small image.